A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Analysis of the Laminar Case and Elliptic Regularization

 \begin{proof} Concerning existence, notice that $F_{\xi,e} \in \langle V_{e} \rangle^{\perp}$ by \eqref{E: useful_later} and the definition of $\tilde{M}^{a}(e)$.
 Thus, Proposition \ref{P: linear_eqn} provides the existence of $P_{e}^{\xi}$.
 Arguing as in the analysis of the function $R^{\xi}_{e}$, we see that $P_{e}^{\xi}(s,x) \to 0$ at an exponential rate as $|s| \to \infty$.

-The proof that $P^{\xi}_{e}$ is differentiable in $e$ proceeds exactly as in the corresponding proof for $U_{e}$.
+The proof that $e \mapsto P^{\xi}_{e}$ is differentiable in $e$ proceeds exactly as in the corresponding proof for $U_{e}$.
 This is where we need a third derivative of $W$.
-The second derivative in $e$ is obtained the same way, and explains our assumption that $W$ has four continuous derivatives.
-Similar arguments establish the regularity in the $\xi$ variable. \end{proof}
+The second derivative in $e$ is obtained the same way, and explains our assumption that $W$ has four continuous derivatives. \end{proof}